-Operating Experience is evaluated using a Corrective Action Preventative Action (CAPA) system which captures non-conformances and improvement opportunities discovered through audits.
+Operating Experience is evaluated using a Corrective Action Preventative Action (CAPA) system, capturing non-conformances and improvement opportunities discovered through audits.
 Reporting and trending of operational experiences are discussed at the annual MRT meeting and monthly Health & Safety meetings.
-Concerns regarding licensed activities are discussed within Radiation Safety & Security Committee meetings occurring monthly.
-Weekly meetings regarding shipping and receiving of radioactive material are conducted with members of the radioactive materials supply & production team, logistics, and customer service.
-Email notifications of daily updates are sent out to key members in order to keep all those involved informed and to track notifications sent to the CNSC.
+Concerns regarding licensed activities are discussed within Radiation Safety & Security Committee meetings occurring quarterly.
+Weekly meetings regarding radioactive material shipments are conducted with members of the radioactive production team, regulatory compliance, logistics, and customer service.
+Email notification updates are sent out to key operational members of the organization to keep all those involved informed and to track notifications sent to the CNSC.

-Procedures are updated and implemented on a regular basis to align with revised regulations.
-Training on updated procedures takes the form of Self-Study and Acknowledgement where all training is overseen and coordinated by their training coordinators.
+Procedures are reviewed, updated and implemented on a regular basis to align with revised regulations.
+Training on updated procedures takes the form of Self-Study Review where all training is coordinated and maintained by their training coordinators.